Brian-Lei-XIA/brian-lei-xia.github.io/content/authors/admin/_index.md

 ## About Me

-Lei Xia is a postgraduate student at the University of Hong Kong and is currently interning at Tencent AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
+Lei Xia (夏磊) is a postgraduate student at the University of Hong Kong and is currently interning at Tencent AI Lab.
+His research interests include  Artiffictai Intelligence, Foundation Models.